-A Beginner’s Guide to Starting a Skin-Care Routine in Three Easy Steps
+How to Start a Skin-Care Routine in Four Easy Steps

-With just a large variety of skin-care products at your fingertips, starting at square one can seem daunting.
-So, we’ve taken some of the guesswork out of the process by offering you a simple, three-step guideline for starting a daily skin-care regimen from scratch, and it’s a lot easier than you might think.
+With so many skin-care products at your fingertips, starting a regimen from scratch can seem daunting.
+Here, we’ve taken some of the guesswork out of the process by sharing a simple, four-step routine that’s perfect for skin-care newbies and easy to stick to.

-According to , Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com expert, when starting a skin-care routine for the first time, less is more.“If you have more than five products, stop,” he says.
+According to Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com expert, when starting a skin-care routine for the first time, less is more.
+“If you have more than five products, stop,” he says.
 “It’s too much and will likely lead to dryness and even acne.”
-When it comes to building a beginner’s skin-care routine, you should include three concise steps: cleansing, serum, and moisturizer.
+Instead, stick to cleanser, serum, moisturizer and sunscreen.

 Beginner’s Skin-Care Step 1: Cleansing

 “A gentle cleanser is key to use both morning and night,” says Dr. Bhanusali.
-“It removes debris from the skin’s surface, cleans pores, and primes the skin to absorb topical products, like moisturizers and serums, better.”
-When you’re just starting out, reach for gentle, light cleansers to remove makeup and pollutants that can accumulate on the skin’s surface throughout the day.
-If these impurities stay on the skin, you run the risk of them combining with oil, clogging your pores and causing pimples and blackheads.
-While we’re big on both chemical and mechanical exfoliation, Dr. Bhanusali warns to be careful if you’re just starting a skin-care routine.
-Try the CeraVe Foaming Facial Cleanser for a gentle option.
+“It removes debris from the skin’s surface, cleans pores and primes the skin to absorb topical products, like moisturizers and serums, better.”
+If these impurities stay on the skin, they can combine with oil, clogging your pores and causing pimples and blackheads.
+When starting out, we recommend reaching for a gentle formula like the CeraVe Foaming Facial Cleanser.

 Beginner’s Skin-Care Step 2: Serum

-After cleansing, Dr. Bhanusali advises that you reach for a serum to treat any skin-care concerns you may have.
-“Look for one that’s formula is rich in antioxidants like SkinCeuticals C E Ferulic,” he says.
-This serum helps to fight damage from environmental stressors and brightens your complexion for a smooth surface.
+After cleansing, Dr. Bhanusali advises using a serum formulated to target your unique skin concerns.
+“Look for one that has a formula rich in antioxidants like SkinCeuticals C E Ferulic,” he says.
+This serum helps fight damage from environmental stressors and improve skin tone and texture.
+Another option that’s great for skin-care newbies is the Kiehl’s Vital Skin-Strengthening Hyaluronic Acid Super Serum which hydrates and brightens.

-The best way to wash your face is to always follow up with hydration — and never forget to apply sunscreen in the morning.
-“It’s imperative to wear sunscreen each day and utilize products with formulas rich in antioxidants to help protect our skin from environmental aggressors such as pollution.”
-Combine both steps by reaching for a moisturizer with a broad-spectrum SPF of 30 or more, like La Roche-Posay Toleriane Double Repair Facial Moisturizer with SPF 30.
+A moisturizer helps replenish hydration after cleansing and seals it in for healthier skin.
+No skin-care routine would also be complete without a sunscreen.
+“It’s imperative to wear sunscreen each day and utilize products with formulas rich in antioxidants to help protect our skin from environmental aggressors such as pollution,” says Dr. Bhanusali.
+In the morning, you can combine both steps by reaching for a moisturizer with a broad-spectrum SPF 30 or higher, like the La Roche-Posay Toleriane Double Repair Facial Moisturizer with SPF 30.
 Apply it as the final step in your skin-care routine before putting on your makeup.
-At night, Dr. Bhanusali suggests to end your skin-care routine with a night cream formula that is rich in antioxidants.
+At night, Dr. Bhanusali suggests ending your regimen with a night cream formula that is rich in antioxidants like the Lancôme Bienfait Multi Vital Night Cream.